Research

 • Baseline untrained model has essentially no defense

-3. Key Insight: The Empty Intersection
+6. The Empty Intersection

-What would falsify this claim: Any paper that trains LLMs using Jungian structural psychology as developmental training objectives, not just as analytical lenses.
+What would falsify this novelty claim: Any paper that trains LLMs using Jungian structural psychology as developmental training objectives, not just as analytical lenses.

-4. Theoretical Grounding
+7. Theoretical Grounding

 Frankfurt's Second-Order Alignment